14 of the most adventurous outdoor activities in the UAE

 Hit the waves in Dubai

 Surfing may not be the first thing that springs to mind when you think of Dubai, but when during the cooler season, those in the know make a beeline for Sunset Beach.
-Rent a surfboard or standup paddleboard from the Surf House (from Dhs75 an hour) for a paddle in the shadow of Burj Al Arab.
+Rent a surfboard or standup paddleboard from the Surf House for a paddle in the shadow of Burj Al Arab.
 Want to learn?
 You can even get lessons from the cool team.
 Read all the details here.

 Get your adrenaline pumping at Hatta Wadi Hub

 Your bucket list of outdoor activities in the UAE is incomplete without Hatta as it has fast become one of the biggest adventure hubs in the UAE.
 It’s a 90-minute drive from Dubai but you are guaranteed a day of open-air thrills.
-It is now open for its fifth season in September with an all-new adventure ropes course, on which both children and adults are invited to try.
-You can also enjoy archery, zip lines, axe-throwing, paragliding, horse riding and off-roading on electric scooters.
+It is open for its fifth season which means you can once again take on the ropes course, try archery, scream on the zip lines, throw axes, go paragliding or horse riding, go off-roading on electric scooters and much more.

 Hike around Hatta

-Strap on a pair of sturdy shoes for four all-new hiking trails through the Hajar Mountains, via wadis and rocky outcrops.
+Strap on a pair of sturdy shoes for and take on the hiking trails through the Hajar Mountains, via wadis and rocky outcrops.
 Be sure to pack water, snacks and a fully charged phone for the 32.6km of trails, rated easy, moderate, difficult and extreme.
 Email firstname.lastname@example.org for more information.

 Hatta Wadi Hub, located off the Dubai-Hatta road, two-hour guided hiking tour, Tel: (0)56 616 2111. visithatta.com